HOW MUCH MERCURY IS IN A CFL BULB?

 - Do not vacuum or use a broom as it may spread the powder or vapor.

-- For hard surfaces use stiff cardboard to scoop up broken pieces and use a sticky tape such as duct tape to pick up any remaining glass or powder.
+- For hard surfaces use stiff cardboard to scoop up broken pieces and use sticky tape such as duct tape to pick up any remaining glass or powder.
 Using a flashlight may help to visualize the tiny beads of mercury.

 - Wet wipes or wet paper towels can be used to clean hard surfaces and can then be discarded.